microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/ReadMe.md

 If you are connecting to Git repositories hosted elsewhere, the ${project.shortname} works a lot like [git-credential-store](https://git-scm.com/docs/git-credential-store) and will store & retrieve your username & password.

+### Data collection
+There are no telemetry nor crash-reporting features in the ${project.shortname}.
+Aside from the interactions with Visual Studio Team Services (VSTS) from your device and under your account, the only data collected are the following pieces of non-personally-identifiable information in the [user-agent string](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/blob/master/src/main/java/com/microsoft/alm/authentication/Global.java):

+1. Operating System name
+2. Operating System version
+3. Operating System architecture
+4. Java Virtual Machine name
+5. Java Virtual Machine version
+6. GCM version

+For example:

+`git-credential-manager (Mac OS X; 10.10.5; x86_64) Java HotSpot(TM) 64-Bit Server VM/1.8.0_92-b14 git-tools/${project.version}`

+The collection of this data is strictly for statistical purposes and is governed by the [Microsoft Visual Studio Product Family Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=528096&clcid=0x409).

 How do I install it?
 --------------------